|Send E-mail||Office: Neilson Library 4/05||Phone: 585-3712|

 - "Italian Women's Proletarian Feminism in the New York City Garment Trades, 1890s-1940s."
 In Women, Gender, and Transnational Lives: Italian Workers of the World.
 Eds.
 Donna Gabaccia and Franca Iacovetta.
 Toronto: University of Toronto Press, 2002.

-Guglielmo is currently researching grassroots activism among working-class women in East Harlem from the 1930s through the 1950s, and translating short essays written in Italian by immigrant women anarchists in early twentieth-century New York City and northeastern New Jersey, which will be reprinted in her next book, My Rebellious Heart.
-She is also a member of the American Studies Program.
+Guglielmo is currently translating short essays written in Italian by immigrant women anarchists in early twentieth-century New York City and northeastern New Jersey, which will be reprinted in her next book, My Rebellious Heart.
+She is also researching the complexity of intimacy in revolutionary movements for social justice through the lives of two sisters, Angela and Marie Bambace.

 - United States Since 1877